 Another common error that is made about God is to judge God according to human concepts, whether of justice, goodness, fairness, reliability, or some other standard.
 Such a wholly inappropriate evaluation of God will only lead to confusion, frustration, anger, and misunderstanding because it overlooks the rather obvious fact that God, not being human, cannot be held accountable to human values or beliefs.
 It is the height of human arrogance to judge God, the Creator of the Universe and the Sustainer of all Life on Earth, according to our petty, species-selfish, human values.

 The refusal on the part of many scientists, philosophers, and other intellectuals to admit that there is a God, the Creator that has fashioned the Universe, by setting forth the regularities according to which it has developed, and has enabled Life to develop on a tiny part of it, is the sole reason for their perplexity at what they call the Problem of Consciousness.
 For those who believe in God know that such a mysterious and inexplicable outcome is not impossible for the Creator of the Universe, and therefore it is not at all surprising that there exist features of the world we live in for which we can find no scientific or other explanation.
-If these intellectuals only possessed the humility to accept this fact, they would no longer be perplexed by this very silly problem, along with other inexplicable mysteries, and they would cease wasting their time trying to find a purely mechanistic explanation for them, since this approach will lead only to confusion or false certainty.
+If these intellectuals only possessed the humility to accept this fact, they would no longer be perplexed by this silly problem, along with other inexplicable mysteries, and they would cease wasting their time trying to find a purely mechanistic explanation for them, since this approach will lead only to confusion or a false sense of certainty.